jmix-projects/jmix-app-usage-metrics-sample/README.md

 _Note_.
 The **MultiGaude** type of micrometer metrics is used.

-[BusinessDaysService](src/main/java/com/company/businessmetrics/app/BusinessDaysService.java) - the service for getting buisness days for the week or month
+[BusinessDaysService](src/main/java/com/company/businessmetrics/app/BusinessDaysService.java) - the service for getting business days for the week or month

 _Note_.
-If you don't have an ability to use Business calendars Jmix Add-on, you can implement your own implmentation of this service.
+If you don't have the ability to use Business calendars Jmix Add-on, you can implement your own implementation of this service.

 [ActiveUsersMetricsUpdateJob](src/main/java/com/company/businessmetrics/app/ActiveUsersMetricsUpdateJob.java) - the job for the metrics state updating